itsm3abena/c-ds/README.md

 To debug the project using gdb, first ensure you’ve built the debug version:

 Build with make debug.

 Run gdb:
 ```
 gdb ./debug/exefile
 ```
 Inside gdb, use commands like:

 run to start the program.
-        break <function> to set breakpoints.
-        step or next to step through the code. quit to exit the debugger.
+break <function> to set breakpoints. step or next to step through the code. quit to exit the debugger.

-Notes

-    Debug builds include additional debug logs for memory allocations, reallocations, and deallocations.
-    The project uses custom memory tracking to detect potential memory leaks.
-    Ensure all tests pass and no memory leaks are reported after running the executable.

-This will execute all the unit tests and provide a summary of the test results.
-Contributing

-License
+## License

 HybridArray is licensed under the MIT ``License``.